[last update Thu 13 Nov 2014]

-In 2013-14, Bikes for Refugees handled around 400 bicycles, mostly adult bikes.
-Of these, roughly 5 bikes in 6 - 340 bikes - were returned to rideable condition, and given out free of charge to people in need.
-Of the rest, 2/3 are used to source parts, to repair others bikes; and 1/3 were sold to raise funds.
+In 2013-14, Bikes for Refugees handled 400 bicycles.
+5 bikes in 6 - 340 bikes - were returned to rideable condition, and given to people in need.
+Of the remaining 60 bikes - 40 were dismantled for parts, to repair others bikes; 20 sold to raise funds.
+The scheme is now in its 11th year, and has handled well over 3000 bicycles.

 How Bikes for Refugees started In 2002, the sister of a Bicycle Institute member, travelling on a bus, over-heard some African people speaking French.
 She found they had recently arrived from Congo, were cyclists in Africa, and wondered if they could get bikes here.
 She asked her brother if The Bicycle Institute could find bikes for them.
 Institute members responded with 18 bikes: 4 fully equipped, went to four new arrivals around Christmas, and another 14 to the Australian Refugee Association (ARA) a few months later.

-- free bike repairs, for refugee families and people looking after them..
-People who get bikes from us, can bring them back for help with repair.
+- free bike repairs.
+People who get bikes from us, can bring them back for help with repair any time. (like all members of the public, they are welcome to attend the Adelaide Community Bicycle Workshop

 - support for local councils, OPAL, and other organisations to run bike activities. e.g bike-building events; bikes for cycling education classes; "Bring & Fix" where the public can bring along bikes and have them repaired.